 About Avanade Trendlines

-Majority of business leaders lack confidence in their organization’s ability to address ethical issues related to artificial intelligence, robotics and similar technologies
+Majority of business leaders lack confidence in their organisation’s ability to address ethical issues related to artificial intelligence, robotics and similar technologies

 Digital ethics discussion accelerating faster than security, in the boardroom.